-to 5 [14].
+The test subjects were asked to rate the difference between real and virtual loudspeakers using the verbally anchored ITU small-impairment scale from 1 to 5 [14].
 The anchor points and the verbal descriptions are shown in Table 1.
-The test subjects were able to set the difference rating in increments of 0.1 point.
+The test subjects were able to set the difference ratings in increments of 0.1 point.